Documents required to get married in Peru

 Peru would make an unforgettable destination for a wedding.
 Although be warned, the process is laborious if you are not a Peruvian national.
 We would recommend getting formally married in the UK, and then having a post-marriage celebration/blessing in Peru.
 There are lots of venues to hold your wedding celebrations, including the Sumaq Machu Picchu Hotel and the Belmond Palacio Nazarenas.
 Nonetheless, if you have your heart set on formally marrying in Peru, this is what you need to do:

-2. To organise the affidavit, you will have to fill out and complete the affidavit form (found online) and bring it to the UK embassy or consulate in Lima.
-You will need to bring the documents listed below, including the £50 fee (converted into Peruvian currency).
+- To organise the affidavit, you will have to fill out and complete the affidavit form (found online) and bring it to the UK embassy or consulate in Lima.
+You will need to bring the documents listed below, including the fee of approximately £50 (converted into Peruvian currency).
 Bear in mind that both you and your partner will need your own individual affidavit.

 Be wary of the fact that Peruvian bureaucracy can be tedious, so follow all of the British embassy instructions to the letter.
 Good luck!